 This is the percentage of residents who suffered from a urinary tract infection.
 Urinary tract infections are considered by many in the nursing home industry to be an indicator of nursing care .
 UTI's are routinely associated with lower quality nursing care.
 However, this datapoint may be misleading for certain facilities due to varying reporting standards for urinary tract infections.

 In Autumn Care of Nash, 11.74% of Patients use Anti-Psychotic Medication

 This tells you the percent of patients who were given antipsychotic drugs.
 These drugs are sometimes used for a variety of medical conditions, including cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients given antianxiety drugs.
-These medications are commonly used to treat residents suffering from anxiety and depression.
+This measures the percent of long-term residents who are prescribed antianxiety medication.
+These medications are generally used to treat residents experiencing depression or anxiety.